 What Is Vaping?

 Vaping refers to the act of inhaling and exhaling the aerosol, or vapor, created by a vaping device.
 A vaping device includes a mouthpiece, a battery, a heating component, and a cartridge that contains the e-liquid or e-juice.
-The e-liquid is a combination of nicotine, flavorings, and other chemicals.
+The e-liquid contains the drug being inhaled—either nicotine or THC, the psychoactive chemical in marijuana, combined with flavorings and other chemicals.

 - Advanced personal vaporizers (also known as “mods”), customized by the user